maggiben/rocko_decoy/website/content/learn/how-does-defi-borrowing-collateral-work/index.md

 Stablecoins, pegged to stable assets like the USD, offer a shield against volatility.
 By including stablecoins in your collateral mix, you can maintain a steadier loan-to-value ratio, reducing liquidation risks.

-## Emergency Protocols: Tools and Resources
+## Emergency DeFi Protocols: Tools and Resources

 In the rapidly evolving DeFi space, several tools have emerged to aid users: